MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-known-issues.md

 description: "Learn about the known issues and resolved issues that might occur while using Microsoft Places in Pubic Preview."
 ---

-# Microsoft Places - known and resolved issues
+# Microsoft Places known issues and resolved issues

 This article provides a list of known issues for the Places app in Public Preview along with the recently resolved issues.
 We encourage you to review this list before submitting a support request to see if Microsoft is already aware of the issue that you might be encountering, and are actively working to resolve them.